North Korea Crisis

-In August 2015, North Korea fired rockets across the South Korean border, which is known as the Demilitarized Zone (DMZ), and South Korea retaliated with artillery fire.
-Other incitements include North Korea’s cyberattack on U.S.-based Sony Pictures in December 2014, and its 2010 shelling of South Korea’s Yeonpyeong Island, which is located around twelve miles south of the North Korean coast.
+Other incitements include firing rockets across the South Korean border, known as the Demilitarized Zone (DMZ), in August 2015 and North Korea’s cyberattack on U.S.-based Sony Pictures in December 2014, as well as its 2010 shelling of South Korea’s Yeonpyeong Island, which is located around twelve miles south of the North Korean coast.

 Kim Jong-un, North Korea’s supreme leader, has undertaken efforts to consolidate his power by purging high-ranking officials, including his own family members.
 There are reportedly between 80,000 and 120,000 political prisoners detained in North Korea.

 North Korea (officially known as the Democratic People’s Republic of Korea) is isolated, impoverished, and a proclaimed enemy of its southern neighbor—an important U.S. ally.